08 Jun All Humans are Born Design Thinkers

 You may have heard of Design Thinking which is a human-centered approach for creative and innovative problem-solving.

 With Design Thinking, innovation can be managed, and full use of our creative abilities is encouraged.
-You can read more about Design Thinking here.
+You can learn more in our beginner’s guide on Design Thinking.

 For some of us, Design Thinking may still carry a meaning associated with some sort of artistic eccentricity that does not fit our personality.
 And no, it also doesn’t mean you have to be a designer first.
 So let’s not stay stuck with the “not-for-me” syndrome.